ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 things is to do what the Internet Protocol does: acknowledgment and error checking.
 While certainly a lot of work, it will be reliable.
 We all love reinventing wheels, don't we?

 My opinion?
 Don't fix what's not broken!
-While we all benefit from loose coupling and microservices definitely are *most of the time* an improvement over monoliths, they bring in hurdles and challenges of their own.
+While we all benefit from loose coupling, and while microservices definitely are *most of the time* an improvement over monoliths, both bring hurdles and challenges of their own.
 The bottom line is that networking is not easy, and if one forgets this, problems *will* occur.

-The microservice architecture is growing ever popular, so further research into networking *at the software level* is definitely needed.
+[^1]: So for all intents and purposes the nodes represent services as a whole instead of individual
+    physical units, whatever they may be.